Enzoic/enzoic_azure_ad_b2c/README.md

 # Enzoic API Integrations for Azure AD B2C

 ## Introduction
-This repository contains everything necessary to integrate the Enzoic API into an Azure Active Directory B2C configuration.   a
+This repository contains everything necessary to demonstrate integrating the Enzoic API into an Azure Active Directory B2C configuration to prevent credential stuffing and other password attacks.

+Organizations use Enzoic to enhance password protection in Azure by detecting compromised credentials available to cybercriminals on the dark web.
+Learn more at [Enzoic](https://www.enzoic.com).

 ![Enzoic Architecture Diagram](images/enzoic-architecture-diagram.png)

 ### Requirements
 * You will need an Azure account to host the Azure AD B2C Tenant.
 * You will also need Enzoic API Keys.
+Register for a free account up to 2,000 API calls per month at [Enzoic Free Trial](https://www.enzoic.com/free-trial-2/)

 ### Azure AD B2C and custom policies
 This assumes that you have some familiarity with Azure Active Directory B2C and more specifically with creating custom policies to implement user flows.
 If you are totally new to Azure AD B2C, I would suggest you check out the [Azure Active Directory B2C Documentation](https://docs.microsoft.com/en-us/azure/active-directory-b2c/).